BirukTes/The-Colour-of-Music/README.md

 ## How it works?
 1. Music is processed using `Sonic Annotator` to extract the `Tempo` and `Mode`, provided as JSON format/type.
-2. Then as the music plays, the time position is taken, using that the `Tempo` and `Mode` are looked-up and saved into current... variables.
+2. Then as the music plays, the time position is taken, using that, the `Tempo` and `Mode` are looked-up and saved into `currentTempo`, `currentMode`... variables.
 3. Using the current tempo and mode the emotion is determined.
 4. Using the emotion the corresponding colour is shown using a LERP (Linear Interpolation) function to ease it.
-5. There is also intensity Synchronisation which corresponds the current tempo, modifies the intensity of the colour shown.
+5. There is also an intensity Synchronisation function which corresponds the current tempo, modifies the intensity of the colour shown.
 ![image](https://user-images.githubusercontent.com/23151263/116756435-fd866800-aa03-11eb-9204-233c3b17d2a8.png)

 ### Music and Emotion Mapping